urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

 layout: labitem
 title: Tutorial 3
 permalink: /lab1/tutorial3
+firstHeading: Tutorial 3 - Understanding and receiving AM waveforms
 ---

-# Tutorial 3 - Understanding and receiving AM waveforms

 ## Part 3A: AM signal waveforms

-> ### Objectives (3A)
+### Objectives (3A)

->
-> This tutorial is a guide to AM signal waveforms.
+This tutorial is a guide to AM signal waveforms.
 In this tutorial you will learn:

->
->- Theory and equations of AM signals and the complex mixer
+- Theory and equations of AM signals and the complex mixer
->
->- How to construct an AM transmitter flowgraph to generate an AM waveform with a sinusoidal message and observe the waveform and spectrum
+- How to construct an AM transmitter flowgraph to generate an AM waveform with a sinusoidal message and observe the waveform and spectrum
->
->- Construction of AM transmitter flowgraphs with square wave and pseudo-random data messages
+- Construction of AM transmitter flowgraphs with square wave and pseudo-random data messages
->
->- AM receivers are covered in the next Tutorial 3B
+- AM receivers are covered in the next Tutorial 3B

 ### AM flowgraphs